- Search The Registry

-*On this date in 1901 we celebrate the song We Shall Overcome.
-"We Shall Overcome" is a protest song that became a key anthem of the African American civil rights movement during the 20th and 21st century.
+*On this date in 1901, we celebrate the hymn We Shall Overcome.
+"We Shall Overcome" is a protest song that became a key anthem of the American Civil Rights movement during the 20th and 21st centuries.

-Seeger explained that he took out a defensive copyright on advice of his publisher, TRO, to prevent someone else from doing so and "At that time we didn't know Lucille Simmons' name.
+Seeger explained that he took out a defensive copyright on the advice of his publisher, TRO, to prevent someone else from doing so, and "At that time, we didn't know Lucille Simmons' name."
 All royalties go to the "We Shall Overcome" Fund, administered by Highlander under the trusteeship of the "writers" (i.e., the holders of the writers' share of the copyright, who, strictly speaking, are the arrangers and adapters).
 Such funds are used to give small grants for cultural expression involving African Americans organizing in the American South.
 The lyrics came from a gospel composition by Reverend Charles Tindley.
-The song We Shall Overcome was published in 1947 as "We Will Overcome" in the People's Songs Bulletin a publication of People's Songs, Pete Seeger was the director.
+The song We Shall Overcome was published in 1947 as "We Will Overcome" in the People's Songs Bulletin, a publication of People's Songs; Pete Seeger was the director.

 African American Registry chose this date because it was on September 11, 2013, following review and analysis of evidence, testimony, and documentation, the Cincinnati, Ohio City Council passed a symbolic resolution affirming Louise Shropshire's "If My Jesus Wills" as the source from which "We Shall Overcome" was derived.